Procurement Glossary

 A leading construction company implemented a digital bill of quantities that was integrated into the existing BIM system.
 This changeover reduced the time required to create service specifications by 50%.
 In addition, the error rate in the tender documents fell by 30%.
 Electronic communication with suppliers accelerated the tendering phase, allowing projects to start two weeks earlier on average.
 These efficiency gains led to cost savings of 12% per project and significantly increased the company's competitiveness.

 Precise and complete specifications are the foundation for successful procurement processes and project management.
 It creates transparency, enables fair bid comparisons and minimizes risks through clear specifications.
 The increasing digitalization and integration of modern technologies such as BIM and AI are further optimizing the creation and management of specifications.
-However, careful detailed planning and continuous updating remain crucial to ensure the long-term success of the project.
+However, careful detailed planning and continuous updating remain crucial in order to ensure the long-term success of the project.